 Shame on y'all.

 Did the Roman Catholic clergymen of these synods and councils come up with these anti-Torah, anti-Jewish articles of faith all by themselves?
-That the house should curse it's own foundation?
-Was it simply because these are logical and reasonable conclusions that should by all means, be made into church law?
-Or was there something else?
+That the house should curse its own foundation?
+Was it simply because these are logical, reasonable, inspired conclusions that should by all means, be made into church law?
+Or was there an influence that directed this course of thought?
 A suggestion perhaps, put in their heads somewhere along the way, that led them onto this wayward path.
-Of course there was.
-After grasping the misguided suggestion, their collective arrogance and intellectual audacity was sufficient to carry them along to their altogether botched conclusions.
+Of course, there was.
+After grasping the misguided suggestion, their collective arrogance and intellectual audacity was sufficient to carry them along to their altogether flubbed conclusions.
 To find the source of the suggestion we must go even further back through the generations.
 All the way back to the days of a man named Saul of Tarsus.

 Shabbat - Sabbath

 Thus the heavens and the earth, and all the host of them, were finished.
 And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made. - Genesis 2:1-3